-- Double or blurred vision;
+- Double vision or cloudy vision;

 - Heart palpitations.

-Symptoms of high blood pressure in pregnancy
+High blood pressure during pregnancy